BigQ517/bcgrid/README.md

 # bcgrid
-12
+A grid plugin for jquery.
-a grid plugin for jquery
+Flexible, convenient and free!